-However, and I still can’t stress this enough, go ahead and create a new Nandroid backup of the Redmi Note 7 with this new ROM installed.
+However, and I still can’t stress this enough, go ahead and create a new Nandroid backup of the Redmi Note 7 or Note 7 Pro with this new ROM installed.

 Move and/or delete your original MIUI backup if you need to.
 But make sure you have a new backup created before you start installing mods on the Redmi Note 7.
 Remember, you just installed a new ROM on your device so it doesn’t matter if it worked before.